House of Burgesses

-When the Virginia colony declared its independence from the Kingdom of Great Britain at the Fifth Virginia Convention in 1776 and became the independent Commonwealth of Virginia, the House of Burgesses became the House of Delegates, which continues to serve as the lower house of the General Assembly.
+When Virginia declared its independence from the Kingdom of Great Britain during the Fifth Virginia Convention in 1776 and became the independent Commonwealth of Virginia, the House of Burgesses was transformed into the House of Delegates, which continues to serve as the lower house of the General Assembly.

 Title

 Burgess originally referred to a freeman of a borough, a self-governing town or settlement in England.

-Early years
+History

+Founding

 The Colony of Virginia was founded by a joint-stock company, the Virginia Company, as a private venture, though under a royal charter.
 Early governors provided the stern leadership and harsh judgments required for the colony to survive its early difficulties.

 Early crises with famine, disease, Native American raids, the need to establish cash crops, and lack of skilled or committed labor, meant the colony needed to attract enough new and responsible settlers if it were to grow and prosper.

 To encourage settlers to come to Virginia, in November 1618 the Virginia Company's leaders gave instructions to the new governor, Sir George Yeardley, which became known as "the great charter."

 It established that immigrants who paid their own way to Virginia would receive fifty acres of land and not be mere tenants.
 The civil authority would control the military.
 In 1619, based on the instructions, Governor Yeardley initiated the election of 22 burgesses by the settlements and Jamestown.
-They, together with the royally-appointed Governor and six-member Council of State, would form the first General Assembly as a unicameral body.
+They, together with the royally appointed Governor and six-member Council of State, would form the first General Assembly as a unicameral body.

 The governor could veto its actions and the Company still maintained overall control of the venture, but the settlers would have a limited say in the management of their own affairs, including their finances.

 A House of Assembly was created at the same time in Bermuda (which had also been settled by the Virginia Company, and was by then managed by its offshoot, the Somers Isles Company) and held its first session in 1620.

 A handful of Polish craftsmen, brought to the colony to supply skill in the manufacture of pitch, tar, potash, and soap ash, were initially denied full political rights.
 They downed their tools in protest but returned to work after being declared free and enfranchised, apparently by agreement with the Virginia Company.